This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Put on your mask, and then your gloves.
 Make sure the mask covers both your nose and your mouth.
 This will help prevent germs from your nose or mouth reaching the exit site.
 Put on your gloves.
 Do not touch anything other than the bandage and your supplies when your gloves are on.

-- Cover your catheter and the exit site with a bandage.
-Cover your catheter when you are not using it to help it stay in place.
+- Cover the catheter and the exit site with a bandage.
+Cover the catheter when you are not using it to help it stay in place.
 This may help stop the catheter from bending and kinking, or being pulled out.
-Use several layers of bandages to cover the exit site and the skin around your catheter.
+Use several layers of bandages to cover the exit site and the skin around the catheter.
 Hold the bandages in place with tape.

-- Keep your catheter in place.
+- Keep the catheter in place.
 Ask your healthcare provider how to tape the catheter to your body.
 This may help prevent it from twisting and being moved or pulled out.

 - Take antibiotic medicine as directed.
 This helps prevent or treat an infection caused by bacteria.